Show more with app previews

 We recommend capturing the native resolution of the UI instead of zooming in on the view.
 Ensure that transitions between scenes don’t imply functionality that your app doesn’t have.
 Use straightforward transitions like dissolves and fades.

-Get your audience excited about the elements they will actively engage with once they download the app.
+Get your audience excited about the elements they’ll actively engage with once they download the app.
 Show more gameplay than cutscenes so you don’t mislead your audience by giving a false impression of gameplay.

 Since app previews play with the sound muted by default on the App Store, consider using copy to give context to the footage.
 Use easily understandable terms and language that will appeal to your target audience.
 Ensure that text is legible and remains on the screen long enough for your audience to read it.

 To keep your app preview evergreen, we recommend avoiding references to specific events, seasons, or memes that will date it (such as, “New for spring”).
 We also recommend leaving out references to pricing in your app preview.
-Pricing is already shown on your App Store product page, and references in the preview may not be accurate in all countries and territories.
+Pricing is already shown on your App Store product page, and references in the preview may not be accurate in all regions.